Exxon Nigeria unit says begins oil spill clean-up

 "Mobil ... confirms it is assisting with the clean-up in cooperation with local authorities," company spokesman Nigel Cookey-Gam said.

 "The source of the hydrocarbon remains unknown as fingerprinting of collected samples is ongoing ...
-Mobil remains committed to ensuring that the health and environment of our neighbouring communities are protected."
+Mobil remains committed to ensuring that the health and environment of our neighboring communities are protected."

 Oil spills are common in Africa's top energy producer and stretches of the Niger Delta, a fragile wetlands environment, are coated in crude.
 Thousands of barrels are spilled every year and lax enforcement means there are few penalties.